Verifiable Credentials - OpenID Connect Authentication

 In practical terms, the flow is:

-• Wallet asks CAS for a fresh c_nonce from the nonce endpoint.
+• The wallet asks CAS for a fresh c_nonce from the nonce endpoint, or receives one from the token endpoint.

-• Wallet builds its proof and includes that nonce.
+• The wallet builds its proof and includes that nonce.

 • CAS checks that the nonce matches one it issued, is still fresh, and has not already been used.